 Center for the Spirituality of Children

-We believe that when a child is hospitalized, his or her world is changed forever.
-We are honored to be a hopeful, spiritual presence for children and their families at one of the most vulnerable times in their lives.
+When a child is hospitalized, that child’s world is changed forever.
+We are honored to provide a hopeful, spiritual presence for children and their families at one of the most vulnerable times in their lives.

 The Center for the Spirituality of Children cares for and nurtures the spirituality of our patients throughout their hospital experience.
 This care and nurture is provided primarily, but not exclusively, through the use of Godly Play®, a form of sacred story that guides children into becoming more fully aware of the mystery of God’s presence in their lives, by connecting each child’s own experience with a relationship with the Divine.

 Godly Play® opportunities are offered to patients individually in their rooms, in patient groups and family groups, at scheduled story times in inpatient units and in the Godly Play® rooms attached to the chapels at each campus.